Life-giving death, a gift to mother nature

 Having lived on the Costa del Sol since 1976, I have assisted in quite a few funerals.
 The first one was Don Luis Leyva, the hotel director of one of the hotels where I worked as a tourist guide.
 He was also co-founder of the Lions club in Torremolinos.
 He was well known, and that is why there were close to 200 people attending his funeral.

 First, there was a Catholic service with Cuerpo Presente, meaning the corpse being present.
 Then we all walked to a huge wall in the cemetery where there was the prepared niche.
 While we were standing there, 2 men in blue overalls came and lifted the coffin into the niche with a small hydraulic lift.
-Then they placed a stone plate over the entrance, took an enormous tube of silicon and sealed around it.
+Then they placed a stone plate over the entrance, took an enormous tube of silicon, and sealed it around.